lucasnfe/vgmidi/README.md

 # VGMIDI Dataset

-VGMIDI is a dataset of 200 MIDI labelled piano pieces (966 phrases of 4 bars) and 728 non-labelled ones, all piano arrangements of video game soundtracks.
+VGMIDI is a dataset of 200 MIDI labelled piano pieces, all piano arrangements of video game soundtracks.
 Each piece was annotated by 30 human subjects according to a valence-arousal (dimensional) model of emotion.
-The sentiment of each piece was then extracted by summarizing the 30 annotations and mapping the valence axis to sentiment.

 ## Data Annotation